csdiehl/gtfs-frequency-mapping-tool/README.md

 For all below step, you will need to install [Python3](https://www.python.org/downloads/).

-### installing using Conda
+### Install with Anaconda (highly reccomended)

 1. Download Anaconda (miniconda version) – a package and environment manager for Python

 2. Clone this repo somewhere on your computer.
 This will be your working directory.

 3. Open Anaconda Prompt.
-Run cd (path to working directory)
+Run `cd (path to working directory)`

-4. Run conda create –name (env name) –file environment.yml.
+4. Run `conda env create –f environment.yml` (if you want to change the environment name, open the environment.yml file in a text editor and change name in the first line).

 ### installing using pip